 It’s important that the elected officials who work for YOU hear from you.
 They need to know that you want them to be a part of the solution.
 We invite ALL of Florida’s elected officials and policy-makers to join us.

 “We can’t address each of Florida’s environmental issues in a vacuum.
-For Florida’s ocean and coasts, this is an all-hands-on-deck moment.”Director of Government Relations
+For Florida’s ocean and coasts, this is an all-hands-on-deck moment.”Senior Director, Conservation Policy and Engagement

 You can make a big difference as an individual.
 Start by rolling up your sleeves and getting your hands dirty.
 You can join or organize a neighborhood beach cleanup to pick up trash, volunteer for a sanctuary that rehabilitates injured marine wildlife, or spend time helping one of the many organizations that patrol Florida’s beaches to locate and protect sea turtle nests.
 And then ask your elected officials to do the same!

 We know this is a phenomenal challenge—to imagine and then realize a Florida whose beaches are (even more) vibrant, whose waters are clean and accessible to all, and whose ocean is thriving and providing for millions.
 We are up to the challenge—and we hope that you are, too.